JLRishe/func-xml/README.md

 Returns a function which, when called on a node, returns a list of all attributes on the provided node that have the specified local name and namespace URI.
 By definition, this list would contain either 0 or 1 values.

+`attribute(localName, namespaceUri = null)`

+(String[, String]) -> Node -> Node

+Returns a function which, when called on a node, returns its attribute that has the specified local name and namespace URI.
+Returns `null` if no such attribute is present.

 ### child elements

 `allChildEls(node)`